Ali-E-Gokce/flashcard-desktop-background/README.txt

-THIS WORKS ON MACOS MOJAVE VERSION 10.14.15
-I DON'T GUARANTEE IT WILL WORK ON ANY OTHER MACOS VERSION!!!
-Changing the desktop background from the command line is system specific, and might not work on other systems.
-If you want to run it on another operating system, all you need to change is
-To run it on windows, you can look use ctypes.

-The computer might momentarily freeze when the background is being changed, this is unlikely to be noticeable unless the BACKGROUND_SWAP_INTERVAL is very low.

 The variables that you need to change to cusomtize the program are on the top of the code.
 The variables are as follows: